ionutferarudev/currency-rate-converter/README.md

 * Better logging with traceability.
   * Added logging on the e2e flow + logging exception messages in the controller advice
 * Replace exceptions with `Result` (`either`) which improves the overall methods API readability and forces error handling.
 Look into [cleankod/architecture-archetype](https://github.com/cleankod/architecture-archetype) as a starting point.
+  * I already cleaned up the API and I increased the readability, by decoupling the happy path from the errors ones - which were implemented by throwing exception then catching and treating them in the controller advice.
+  * The solution proposed is interesting as well and as mentioned, it forces you to error handling.
+Although, from my point of view it becomes too verbose.
 * Test coverage report.
+  * We can achieve this using the jacoco plugin, which can integrate easily with sonar later.
+  * By running locally the tests with coverage in IntelliJ, the report says 95% coverage, which is pretty good.
 * Auto generating REST API docs.
+  * We could use springdoc-openapi to generate the REST API spec, but first we need to write the documentation of the API using the specific annotations. -  this will be the code first approach
+  * We could also write the openapi schema of the REST API ourselves and then generate the code based on it. - this is the API first approach
 * Integration tests with the real NBP API.
+  * I wrote additional integration tests using Wiremock for the responses from NBP API
 * Replace Spring Framework with a different one.
+  * Interesting idea, we can definitely do so, since the core implementation doesn't contain any framework specific code.
 * The proposed architecture is not perfect.
 Suggest improvements.
+  * The architecture itself it's a pretty good one, there is a clear separation of responsibilities, also a separation between the domain and integrations (other APIs or the database)
+  * Of course, the separation of classes in packages could be improved - I also did some of that
+  * I'd also suggest using API first approach